Inter-Collegiate Sailing Association: 20th century

-After World War II collegiate sailing spread across the US and parts of Canada, with ICSA membership rapidly growing to modern numbers.
+Following World War II, collegiate sailing spread across the U.S. and parts of Canada, with ICYRA membership rapidly growing to modern numbers.
 George O’Day (Harvard), Harry Anderson (Yale) and Bill Cox Sr. (Princeton) helped develop the ICYRA team race rules in the 1940s, and these were the forerunners of the NAYRU (now US Sailing) and International Yacht Racing Union (later International Sailing Federation) team race rules.

 A regional team racing championship, four-a-side format, first took place in 1950 in the New England District for the Leonard M. Fowle Trophy, a separate trophy from the new Fowle Trophy that is awarded to the best overall collegiate team.
 National team racing for the Walter Cromwell Wood Bowl, four-a-side format, commenced in 1970 between teams formed with sailors within a particular ICSA district or 'conference', and, since 1977, individuals from one college.
 The University of Rhode Island was the first winner of the current team racing championship in 1977.

+21st century

+In 2001 the Inter-Collegiate Yacht Racing Association became the Inter-Collegiate Sailing Association to better reflect the breadth of ships used in competition.
 In 2011, a group of Canadian University teams formed the Canadian Intercollegiate Sailing Association (CICSA), based on the ICSA's model.
 CICSA's two most successful teams, Queen's University and McGill University, also compete in the ICSA.

 Teams

-35 schools launch fully funded varsity teams, while the other 163 are club teams.
+278 schools are listed in the ICSA team database, and over 170 are currently active.
+34 schools have launched fully funded varsity teams, with the rest being club teams.